AbesM/SMC/content/posts/HEF.md

 1. When we do connected sum of a torus is just because we need the first handle to resolve the double point and the second handle to keep the fiber as an oriented manifold?
 2. What I am using in the proof of 5.1 is Eliashberg (Gompf) + Eliashberg,Gromov?
 3. The Legendrian realization principle.
-4. Contact framing.
+4. ~~Contact framing.~~  To be read in Etnyre-Honda
 5. What it is the restriction to 2 for them?
-6. How (negative) stabilization of ALF overtwist the induced contact structure?
+6. ~~How (negative) stabilization of ALF overtwist the induced contact structure? ~~  This is explained in Etnyre's "OPD and CS"